This post contains affiliate links.

 - DRILL ADAPTER INCLUDED - Attach the included drill adapter to your rubber wheel and a household drill to quickly remove sun baked vinyl...

-- SAFE ON PAINT - The Whizzy Wheel adhesive remover tool is made out of premium soft rubber so it is safe to use on your automobile's paint...
+- SAFE ON PAINT - This Whizzy Wheel eraser wheel adhesive remover is made out of premium soft rubber so it is safe to use on your automobile's...

 WD-40 is a household staple with a wide range of uses.
 While it is best known as a rust preventative and lubricant, WD-40 can also be used to clean soap scum off shower doors, remove stubborn stains, and even RV decals.